How to Fix and Replace Christmas Lights

 - Light string fuses

 Judging by our mail, it seems that most of us have experienced the frustration of uncooperative holiday lights.
-There's a simple way to solve the problem and how to fix Christmas lights.
+There’s a simple way to solve the problem, and here will walk you through how to fix Christmas lights.

 Project step-by-step (4)